nicolasbocquet/Ingredients-dropdown/README.md

 # Ingredients-dropdown
 An accessible and minimalist dropdown widget, with no dependencies, designed for every project.
-No framework, no preprocessing, no transpiling : just some plain native HTML, CSS and Javascript !
+No framework, no preprocessing, no transpiling : just copy-paste some plain native HTML, CSS and Javascript !
 If this ingredient is too raw for your needs, cook it to your sauce !

 Based on the design pattern described by this [WAI-ARIA Authoring Practices Document](https://www.w3.org/TR/wai-aria-practices-1.1/#menubutton)